oscarolsen00/ML_Cyclone_Forecasting/README.md

 - `Resnet_model.py` — Implements a ResNet-based architecture for classification or regression tasks.
 - `SENet.py` — Implements a Squeeze-and-Excitation block
 - `test_script.ipynb` — Notebook to apply test dataset to models.
 Includes additional testing functions to gain more understanding of what is happening under the hood.
+- `U-Net_pipeline` — This is a work in progress currently building a pipeline for a U-Net architecture
 - `LICENSE` — Distributed under the GNU General Public License v3.
-- `README.md` — You're reading it!

 ---